ElizabethT7/ElizabethT7/README.md

 ### Hi there 👋
-I'm Elizaveta Timofeeva, a passionate front-end developer, сompleted RSScool courses for front-end developers.
+I'm Elizaveta Tymofieieva, a passionate front-end developer, сompleted RSScool courses for front-end developers.
 I like dreaming up ideas and making them come true with elegant interfaces.
 I take care of the experience, architecture, and code quality of the things I build.
-I can work in a team and know how to do code reviews.
 I'm currently looking for new opportunities.

 <!--